Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 the XSLT stylesheet specified in line 82 to convert sequences of two

-single quotes, which are straight in the source ('
+single quotes, which are straight in the source ('), to curly

 Should the ixml analysis detect ambiguity, the ixml processor will write a